 For the engine, it is considered safer to run rich because of the speed at which a lean engine creates so much heat.
-A lean engine can also cause detonations which will cause damage to your internal engine parts, which can result in an expensive repair bill.
+A lean engine can also cause detonations which will cause damage to your internal engine parts, resulting in an expensive repair bill.

 Can bad spark plugs make an engine run lean?

-What do spark plugs look like when running lean?
+What does spark plugs look like when running lean?

 A lean running engine causes the spark plug electrode to turn white.
 If it’s black, it’s rich or burning oil.
 If it is light brown, the air fuel mixture is perfect.